tundish/blathnaid/blathnaid/book/verses.rst

 In chalk and char
 She lines the roads that journey far.

-With shadow smears,
+With lonesome tears,
-And lonesome tears
+And shadow smears
 She shapes a paste of nightly fears.

 All walled around,